ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should dio to-night, .
+My friends
+would look upon my quiet faco Before
+they laid it in its resting-place, And
+deem that death had loft it almost fair
+; And, laying snow-white flowers against
+my hair, ? - Would smooth it down with
-ornoss, ? ?
+tearful tendornoss, ? ?
 And fold my
 hands with lingering caress. ?&#x27; . ?
 -Poor hands, so empty and so cold t
 J-night ! jli x snouia cue to-mgnp, My